JMTM7/weathersnap2.0/README.md

 - Sidebar with the following options: Home, Cities (dropdown), and Form.

-- Displays current weather conditions for three cities: London, Toronto, Singapore.
+- Displays current weather conditions for six cities: London, Toronto, Singapore, Madrid, Tokyo and Berlin.

 - Displays the forecasts from 3 hours up to a maximum of 12 hours.